tamu-edu/it-cloud-docs/src/cloud/azure/network/creating_subnets.md

 The purpose of this document is to explain how to create and configure subnets in a customer "spoke" Virtual Network (VNet).

+/* It is important to understand the relationship between the VNet's address space, the subnets created within it, the resources and services planned to be deployed within them, and count of <em>usable</em> IP addresses in each subnet.
+For more information on Azure IP addressing and subnetting, see [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-network/concepts-and-best-practices#virtual-network-concepts). */

 ## Overview